 Thanks, I will stay involved as advised by my “editorial board”.
 Right now, I’m resting a bit from the recent torrid pace re Peary Court.
 Right now I don’t feel moved to publish any my latest emails into the Meadows group discussion.
 The angels are very involved in it, they have their ways of dealing with human dramas, which I find tend to be superior, usually, to human ways of going about things.
 Patience pays.
 Sticking to your guns pays.
 Angela Street and the Palm Avenue entrance are “star gates” into something much bigger, who knows what all?, which is why they are so important to defend to the hilt.
 Sloan

 Political advertisement paid for and approved by Sloan Bashinsky, for Mayor of Key West

 Darn, that would take a while.
 Try the autobiographical pages in the header.
 Ditto for header menu pages at www.goodmorningbirmingham.com.
 Hatched and raised there, eventually I ran away from home.

-Here's a short list: Born 1942; male; single; accused of all sorts of imaginable and unimaginable things, perhaps some true.
+Here's a short list: Born 1942; male; spoken for; accused of all sorts of imaginable and unimaginable things, perhaps some true.
 Live on Key West of Weird asteroid.
-Publish something most days on this website, been at that since July 2007.
+Publish something most days at goodmorningkeywest.com, been at that since July 2007.
 That's heaps of catch-up reading, probably not recommended.